mathigon/textbooks/content/fractals/content.md

 > id: fractal-builder
 > goals: s1 s2 shape play

 This process is called the __Chaos Game__.
-If you repeat the same step many times, the distribution of dots starts to look more and more like the Sierpinski triangle.
+There might be a few stray points at the beginning, but if you repeat the same steps many times, the distribution of dots starts to look exactly like the Sierpinski triangle!

-There are many other versions of it – for example, we could start with a square or a pentagon, we could add additional rules like not being able to select the same vertex twice in a row, or we could pick the next point at a ratio other than `§1/2`.
+There are many other versions of it – for example, we could start with a square or a pentagon, we could add additional rules like not being able to select the same vertex twice in a row, or we could pick the next point at a ratio other than `§1/2` along the segment.
 In some of these cases, we’ll just get a random distribution of dots, but in other cases, we reveal even more fractals:

     include components/chaos-game